Color Temperature & CRI

 The old CRI color assessment for light sources had numerous issues, not to mention that the “score” was based on only 8 pastel color swatches.
 CRI gave a decent estimate, perhaps acceptable for consumer products and incandescent lamps, but did not meet the needs of lighting professionals and did poorly at rating LED sources.

 After many years of discussion, the Illuminating Engineering Society (IES) formulated and published a new standard for rating the color fidelity of light sources.
-Know as TM30-2015, the standard measures a greatly expanded pallet of 99 colors called the Color Evaluation Samples (CES).
+Known as TM30-2015, the standard measures a greatly expanded pallet of 99 colors called the Color Evaluation Samples (CES).
 TM30 was also adopted by the International Commission on Illumination (CIE) and, with some minor revisions, the CIE developed their own color fidelity metric called Rf.
 Over the coming years, an increasing number of manufacturers of LEDs and luminaires will begin publishing the new TM30 performance scores for their products.

 A full TM30 report for a light source includes three important graphs: the Color Fidelity score, Hue Angle, and Color Shift.
 The Color Fidelity bar graph shows how close the light source came to matching the Color Evaluation Samples.
 Each color is scored between 0 – 100, with 100 being a perfect match.
 Either oversaturation or under saturation of a color will reduce a score.
 The Hue Angle bar graph indicates whether colors were spot on, oversaturated or under saturated.
 In many cases, the Color Fidelity Score and Hue Angle will be sufficient to make an informed decision.